chris-beischl/chris-beischl.github.io/content/posts/my-first-post.md

 ### Maths

-I can write in-line latex equations and $\pi \approx 3.14159$ and equations:
+I can write in-line latex equations like $\pi \approx 3.14159$ and equations:
 $$P \left( A=2 \; \middle| \; \dfrac{A^2}{B}>4 \right)$$
 However it appears, not all commands are supported..